Loading…

 Construction and infrastructure PMs in Australia should also factor in the contractual position — some major principals now require disclosure of AI use in project documentation.
 Read your contract clauses on automated decision-making before you set up an AI-driven status pipeline.

 Most Australian project teams sit on some combination of MS Project, Smartsheet, Jira, Monday, Asana or Confluence.
 The interesting question is not "which AI tool replaces these" — it is how to plug an AI layer across them so your weekly cycle compresses without your tooling cost exploding.
+It is the same operations-wide question COOs are working through at company scale.

 Most of the practical work here is workflow design, not software selection.
 That is the same pattern we walk teams through in AI implementation consulting in Melbourne — pick the rituals, design the prompts, train the team, then choose the tooling.